X-Men: Second Coming: Publication history

-Plot synopsis
+Plot

-The story follows the return of Cable and Hope from the future to the present.
-Their arrival sparks action from Bastion and his allies Stephen Lang, Bolivar Trask, William Stryker, Graydon Creed and Cameron Hodge.
+Cable and Hope Summers return from the future to the present, sparking action from Bastion and his allies Stephen Lang, Bolivar Trask, William Stryker, Graydon Creed and Cameron Hodge.
 Bastion tells them that the Mutant Messiah has returned and gives them orders to kill her.

 When a firefight breaks out between Cable, Hope and the Purifiers, Wolverine and the others arrive to help.
 As the Alpha Team (Wolverine, X-23, Angel, Colossus, Nightcrawler, Psylocke and Magik) battle Stryker and his Purifiers, Magik makes her way toward Hope under orders from Wolverine to teleport her to Utopia.
-One of the Purifiers opens a portal to Limbo that Magik cannot control and she is drawn into it by a cluster of demonic tentacles.
+A Purifier opens a portal to Limbo that Magik cannot control and she is drawn into it by a cluster of demonic tentacles.
 The Purifiers also incapacitate Nightcrawler with disorienting weaponry to prevent him from teleporting.
 Wolverine's team find Cable and Hope and after a short confrontation with another group of Sapien League members, the X-Men and Cable decide on a diversionary tactic.
-Cable remains behind with some of the X-Men after learning from the New Mutants that Cable was being tracked, while Rogue, Nightcrawler and Hope leave in order to protect the girl.
+Cable remains behind with some of the X-Men after learning from the New Mutants that he was being tracked, while Rogue, Nightcrawler and Hope leave.

-In parallel, the New Mutants arrive at Cameron Hodge's facility.
-Cameron Hodge impales Karma's leg in the battle, leading to an eventual amputation.
-However, the mutants are victorious when Hodge's whole army of "Smileys" are killed by Warlock at the behest of Cypher.
+Meanwhile, the New Mutants arrive at Cameron Hodge's facility.
+Hodge impales Karma's leg in the battle, leading to an eventual amputation.
+However, the mutants are victorious when Hodge's army of "Smileys" are killed by Warlock at the behest of Cypher.
 Warlock forcibly absorbs their life forces via their shared connection with the techno-organic Transmode virus.
-The New Mutants warn Cyclops of Bastion's towers.
+The New Mutants warn Cyclops of Bastion's powers.

 In a missile strike, Ariel is killed.
-Bastion targets the X-Men's teleporter's.
+Bastion targets the X-Men's teleporters.
 Shortly afterwards, Cyclops loses contact with the Alpha and Beta teams.
-The Alpha Team has been attacked by armoured soldiers and in response, Psylocke telekinetically sends X-23 to the jet to commandeer it.
-Nightcrawler, Rogue, and Hope arrive in Nevada where Bastion appears before them and brutally beats Rogue.
-Just as Bastion extends his arm to kill Hope, Nightcrawler teleports between them and is impaled in the chest.
-Nightcrawler teleports Hope to Utopia where he tells her that he believes in her before he dies.
+The Alpha Team is attacked by armoured soldiers, and in response, Psylocke telekinetically sends X-23 to the jet and commandeer it.
+Nightcrawler, Rogue, and Hope arrive in Nevada.
+There, Bastion appears and brutally beats Rogue.
+He is about to kill Hope when Nightcrawler teleports between them and is impaled in the chest.
+Nightcrawler teleports Hope to Utopia and tells her that he believes in her before dying.
 When the Alpha Team returns to Utopia, Colossus wants Pixie to rescue Magik from Limbo.
-In Nevada Bastion repairs himself and tells his followers to prepare for Plan B. As evening falls, Nightcrawler's funeral is held with Beast arriving to place blame on Cyclops' shoulders.
+In Nevada, Bastion repairs himself and tells his followers to prepare for Plan B. As evening falls, Nightcrawler's funeral is held with Beast arriving to place blame on Cyclops' shoulders.